Aditya-NeuralNetNinja/Aditya-NeuralNetNinja/README.md

 ### Top Repositories

 * [Flagship Projects 🎯💻🔬](https://github.com/Aditya-NeuralNetNinja/Flagship-Projects)
-This repository comprises of projects that exhibit my current understanding and practical applications in Machine Learning, Deep Learning, and Data Science.
+This repository comprises of projects that exhibit my current understanding and practical applications in Data Science / Machine Learning / Deep Learning / Generative AI

 * [Learning Projects 🚀🧠📚](https://github.com/Aditya-NeuralNetNinja/Learning-Projects)
 In this repository, I document my journey into the thrilling world of Data Science, Machine Learning, and Deep Learning, creating a valuable resource for other eager learners embarking on their journey in the field.

 ### Let's Connect